Watch a US Open 2023 live stream

 1. Download and install a VPN - as we say, our top choice is ExpressVPN.

-2. Connect to the appropriate server location - open the VPN app, hit 'choose location' and select the appropriate location, eg: 'Australia' for 9Now.
+2. Connect to the appropriate server location - open the VPN app, hit 'choose location' and select the appropriate location, eg: 'USA' for Peacock.

-3. Go to the broadcaster's stream - head to your home broadcaster's site or app and watch as if you were at home - 9Now for Brits abroad.
+3. Go to the broadcaster's stream - head to your home broadcaster's site or app and watch as if you were at home - Peacock for Americans abroad.

-How to watch US Open 2023: live stream tennis in the US without cable
+How to watch US Open 2023: live stream golf in the UK

 If you want to sign up to Sky Sports, you can check out our dedicated guide to Sky TV deals and packages for today's best prices.

 Don't fancy being locked in to a long, expensive contract?
 Consider the more flexible streaming option, Now, (formerly Now TV).
-Now sports passes start at £11.99.
+Now sports passes start at £9.99 per day.

-How to live stream US Open 2023 and watch tennis online in Canada
+How to watch 2023 US Open: live stream golf in Canada

 If you don't have cable, you can try the new TSN Plus streaming service for free for a limited time.